 She gave him a withering look.
 “No, he leaves his truck at my house and takes a cab home.”

 Her reaction amused him.
-He knew precisely whose truck it was and how many nights it had spent in his mother’s driveway, not that he was keeping tabs or anything.
-Ray was a good guy, and if his mother had found happiness with him, who was he to begrudge her that?
+He knew whose truck it was and how many nights it had spent in his mother’s driveway, not that he was keeping tabs or anything.
+Ray was a good guy, and if his mother had found happiness with him, who was Noah to begrudge her that?
 His dad had left her with eight kids to finish raising when Noah was fourteen.
 If anyone deserved a second chance at love, it was her.

 “I’d ask you not to out me to your siblings, but since you never talk to any of them, I suppose there’s no need to be worried about that.”